davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

     memory usage: 26.9+ MB

 We have a total of 117 352 movies and each of them is associated with 28 possible genres.
-The genres columns simply contain a 1 or 0 depending of whether the movie is classified into that particular genre or not.
+The genres columns simply contain a 1 or 0 depending on whether the movie is classified into that particular genre or not.
 This means the multi-label binary mask is already provided in this file.

-Next we are going to calculate the absolute number of movies per genre.
+Next, we are going to calculate the absolute number of movies per genre.
 Note: each movie can be associated with more than one genre, we just want to know which genres have more movies.

 {% highlight python %}